Wafcon 2022: Nigeria have respect for Morocco who are capable of beating any team – Waldrum | Goal.com

 “We have respect for Morocco and the way they have played in this tournament.
 It's a big challenge for us.
 Certainly, we have a lot of experience and a lot see us as favorites, but in football everything is possible and we have to be ready for this game.”

-Meanwhile, Super Falcons midfielder Ngozi Okobi is not worried coming up against Morocco in their home soil.
+Meanwhile, Super Falcons midfielder Ngozi Okobi is not worried coming up against Morocco on their home soil.

 “No matter who we face, whether it’s the host country or whatever, it’s football... we have to be ready to win and qualify for the final,” Okobi said as quoted by the same portal.